PhoenixSheppy/reviveMC74-docs/docs/contact.md

 I personally took the time to QA / test, break, experiment and write this, and the other guides on the subreddit.

 My name's Jacob, and I'm from Saint Louis, Missouri.
-I'm currently on the tail-end of my Associates degree in Computer Systems Administration.
-I have a CCENT, MD-100, and I'm working towards my CCNA before I graduate.
+I'm a graduate from Ranken Technical College with a degree in Networking Systems Management, and I'm currently working as a Desktop Specialist.

-You can visit my [blog](https://phoenixnet.tech) to learn more about my personal ventures, as this is really only one small piece of the puzzle in a larger sense.
+You can visit my [blog](https://portfolio.phoenixnet.tech) to learn more about my personal ventures, as this is really only one small piece of my larger puzzle.